jaeseung16/OnTheMap/README.md

 - Pins on the map display the locations of Udacity students.
 - Click the pin icon to add or overwrite your location.
 - Click the refrech icon to reload the data.
+- Click the 'Logout' button to log out and go back to the Login View.

 ### List Tab